swiimii/Cloth_CUDA/README.md

 Doing some quick math with the stats above, that is about 100 frames per second.
 - [Color](https://vimeo.com/355227231): The blue represents relaxed bindings while red bindings are more stressed.
-- [Visibility](https://vimeo.com/355227223): Same simulation.
-This is just to show that the graphics can be changed at runtime.